Penfolds Max’s Shiraz Cabernet 2020 Review: Grippy, Oak-Led, and Built for the Long Haul

 Appearance

 In the glass, the wine presents as vivid ruby with clean clarity and a youthful glow at the rim.
-Legs form quickly and fall fast, running straight rather than arcing—suggesting moderate alcohol and a leaner body.
-Visually, it carries itself with quiet confidence and balance.
+Legs form quickly and fall fast, running straight rather than arcing, suggesting moderate alcohol and a leaner body.
+Visually, it carries itself with balance and restraint.

 Aroma / Nose